1. About nefopam

 Drinking alcohol while you're on nefopam may make you feel more sleepy.

 It's best to stop drinking alcohol during the first few days of treatment until you see how nefopam affects you.

 If you feel sleepy with nefopam, stop drinking alcohol while you are taking it.

 Is there any food or drink I need to avoid?

-You can eat and drink normally while taking nefopam.
+Apart from watching your alcohol intake, you can eat and drink normally while taking nefopam.

 Can I drive or ride a bike?

 Nefopam can make you feel sleepy or dizzy.
 If this happens to you, do not drive or ride a bike, or operate tools or machinery, until you feel better.